CBroz1/cookbook/docs/src/1_Entres/BlackBeanBurgers.md

 ## Instructions

-1. Preheat oven to 325°F.
+1. Preheat oven to 325
+1. Spread beans on sheet, bake 15m to dry
+1. For onion, garlic
-1. Pan fry onion, garlic until softened.
+  1. Pan fry until softened, 5-6m.
+  1. Blot dry
   1. Add to bowl
 1. Form the into 6 patties.
+1. Oven to 400
 1. Bake for 10 minutes on each side.
 1. Add Cheese, continue bake
 1. Serve